RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

-## Welcome to ResetHacker Community Where Hackers think what is next for a career ?
+## Welcome to ResetHacker Where Hackers think what is next for a career ?

 **What is RESETHACKER ?**